puppetlabs/tasks-hands-on-lab/7-writing-plans/README.md

 Note that:

 * The plan takes three arguments, one of which (`message`) has a default value.
-We'll see shortly how `bolt` uses that to validate user input.
+We'll see shortly how Bolt uses that to validate user input.
 * We use the Puppet `split` function to support passing a comma-separated list of nodes.
 Plans are just Puppet, so you can use any of the available [functions](https://docs.puppet.com/puppet/latest/function.html) or [native data types](https://docs.puppet.com/puppet/latest/lang_data_type.html).
 * First we run our `exercise7::write` task from above, setting the arguments for the task to the values passed to the plan.
 This writes out a file in the `/tmp` directory.
 * We then run a command directly from the plan, in this case to output the content we just wrote to the file in the above task.